 New Yorkers may have a reputation for being gruff, but they still love to talk about themselves and where they reside.
 By asking a simple question like, “Do you like living here?” you can get a wealth of information that you cannot get online or by talking to an agent.

-4. Decide on the size of the apartment you need
+Decide on the size of the NYC apartment for rent you need

 Space is a costly commodity in the Manhattan real estate market, so it is essential that you be realistic about your needs.
 Ask yourself such questions as how many people will I be living with?
 Am I amenable to sharing a bathroom or bedroom?
 The more people sharing the rent, the less costly the apartment will be, but that comes at a sacrifice of privacy.
 Know your limits, but above all, keep an open mind and be ready for compromise.

 Regarding facilities, New York City apartments offer an array of choices.
 Some luxury buildings feature such things as laundry service, on-site gyms, and electronic rent payment.
 Walk-up rentals have fewer amenities and can be more affordable.
 Consider compromising on things that are non-essential to you, but that you keep your safety uppermost in your mind as your security should be non-negotiable.

 If you are considering a range of options, like renting a studio by yourself or sharing a two–bedroom with a roommate, remember to set up searches for all of these options.
 Even if you can’t afford a studio in your favorite neighborhood, you might be able to rent in that area if you split the cost of a more significant place with friends.

 Further, look to your friends and their real estate choices for market information and renting advice.
 Those who already live in a particular neighborhood are the best sources of information about it.
 Then, once you narrow down your search to specific properties, you will get a better idea of the types of apartments and features that mesh with your budget.

 Organize and schedule viewings